S-E-O. I’m sure you’ve heard those three little letters before. But what do they actually mean, and why should you care?

 One piece of great content can continue to rank and drive traffic, and that traffic can snowball over time.
 As long as people are searching for that topic, then your well-researched, highly relevant and useful content will continue to bring traffic to your website.
 And with a 14.6% conversion rate, as your SEO traffic increases, so will your leads, bookings and sales.

 Plus, there’s no fear of “switching off” SEO and losing traffic like you would an ad campaign.
-Sure, you’ll need to continue improving your website and content, but once you have a solid foundation, the focus should be on creating relevant, useful content for your ideal client.
+Sure, you’ll need to continue improving your website and content, but once you have a solid foundation, the focus should be on creating relevant, useful content for your ideal customer.